millyz/SimEDC/README.md

 - simulation.py: contains *class Simulation* and its functions

 - regular_simulation.py: contains *class RegularSimulation* which is inherited from *class Simulation*

+- is_simulation.py: contains *class UnifBFBSimulation* which is inherited from *class Simulation*

 - network.py: contains *class Network* and its functions to keep track of the network bandwidth